Zonnev/elementaryos-firefox-theme/readme.md

 *Other installations have limited support.
 [We also welcome contributions](https://github.com/Zonnev/elementaryos-firefox-theme/blob/elementaryos-firefox-theme/CONTRIBUTING.md) like editing a userChrome,*
 *for example to make a fully supported other version possible.
 Thanks in advance.*

-Use this one line install script which let you select the window buttons layout you like:
+Use this one line install script.
+When you want a different window control layout, use [Pantheon Tweaks](https://github.com/pantheon-tweaks/pantheon-tweaks/ first to select one, after that this script will automatically install the right userChrome:

 ```bash
 bash <(wget --quiet --output-document - "https://raw.githubusercontent.com/Zonnev/elementaryos-firefox-theme/elementaryos-firefox-theme/install.sh")